Church of Satan: Beliefs

 Acknowledge the power of magic if you have employed it successfully to obtain your desires.
 If you deny the power of magic after having called upon it with success, you will lose all you have obtained."

 LaVey also often talked of a "Satanic magical formula" of "nine parts respectability to one part outrageousness", Satanism requiring some element of sinisterness, but not so much as to put off potential congregants.
 The "Rules of the Earth" in LaVey's Satanic Bible specifically prohibited unwanted sexual advances and harming animals or children, but the Church also "often featured a nude woman serving as an altar" in its black masses.

-Though not emphasizing social or political causes, like Ayn Rand, LaVey explicitly opposed egalitarianism and supported social stratification, calling for the end of the "myth of 'equality'", which only "supports the weak at the expense of the strong".
-But he also suggested that in loving themselves, hedonists developed the ability to love others.
-He was quoted as saying, "If Satanists didn't care, they wouldn't be so dark and pessimistic."
+LaVey said "If Satanists didn't care, they wouldn't be so dark and pessimistic."